awsdocs/aws-doc-sdk-examples/dotnetv3/dynamodb/FromSQL/README.md

-You can create this table as an on-demand table, which means that read/write capacity is not fixed and you are billed by what you use, by replacing:
+You can create this table as an on-demand table, which means that read/write capacity is not fixed and you are billed by what you use.
+To do this, replace the following:

 ```
 ProvisionedThroughput = new ProvisionedThroughput